 3 | Does the Program Have a Successful and Transparent Track Record for Getting Students into Medical School?

-Make sure that the postbac program has a proven track record for getting students into medical school.
+Make sure the post-baccalaureate program has a proven track record of getting students into medical school.
 As previously mentioned, postbac programs can be extremely expensive and require an investment of 1-2 years.
-Therefore, it is important for you to see a commensurate return on your investment.
+Therefore, it is essential for you to see a commensurate return on your investment.

 Start by visiting the program’s website.
 They should at least advertise their overall medical school acceptance rates.
-For example, Bryn Mawr’s postbac program clearly states that they have “a consistent medical school acceptance rate of more than 98 percent.”
-It is a red flag if the program does not readily advertise their success rates.
+For example, Bryn Mawr’s post-baccalaureate program clearly states that they have a medical school acceptance rate of 77.5 percent.
+It’s a red flag if the program doesn’t readily advertise its success rates.

 4 | Does the Program Have Linkages to Medical Schools You Want to Attend?